spawnmarvel/learning-docker/README.md

 # Add the connected user "$USER" to the docker group.
 Change the user name to match your preferred user if you do not want to use your current user:

-sudo gpasswd -a $USER docker
+sudo usermod -a -G $USER docker
 # Adding user username to group docker

 # Activate, either do a newgrp docker or log out/in to activate the changes to groups.